iranzo/iranzo.github.io/content/blog/2018-10-16-osp-upstream-contribution.en.md

 categories:
   - tech
   - OpenStack
-modified: 2022-05-04T13:21:44.509Z
+modified: 2022-05-06T22:05:08.040Z
 ---

 ## Introduction

-In the article "[Contributing to OpenStack]({{<ref "2016-07-21-contributing-to-openstack.en.md">}})" we did cover on how to prepare accounts and prepare your changes for submission upstream (and even how to find `low hanging fruits` to start contributing).
+In the article "[Contributing to OpenStack]({{<relref "2016-07-21-contributing-to-openstack.en.md">}})" we did cover on how to prepare accounts and prepare your changes for submission upstream (and even how to find `low hanging fruits` to start contributing).

 Here, we'll cover what happens behind the scene to get change published.